CenturionLC/Practical4/README.md

-# Practical4
-practical 4 of cos 221
+This is a repository for our collaboration on practical 4 of cos 221.